mikorail/vue-go-auth/README.md

 DB_NAME=golang
 DB_PORT=3306`

 ### Go
 setting up the go you can start by using this command in the terminal `go run main.go`

 ### Vue
-navigate to `app` folder then you can start typing in your terminal using `npm install` wait for the process to be completed, and run
+navigate to `ui` folder then you can start typing in your terminal using

+`npm install`

+wait for the process to be completed, and run

 `npm run serve`